AtomThink: Multimodal Slow Thinking with Atomic Step Reasoning: Experiment

-In Figure \ref{fig:g1}, we compare AtomThink with the state-of-the-art open-source inference strategy, g1\footnote{https://github.com/bklieger-groq/g1}, which employs dynamic prompting to make model focus on single step reflection.
+To validate the versatility and cross-model applicability of our framework, we apply it to more open-source models with varying architectures.
+As shown in Table~\ref{tab:app_main}, AtomThink consistently delivered significant performance gains across all base models.
+For instance, AtomThink-EMOVA improves accuracy on MathVerse from 25.7\% (with standard CoT) to 40.5\% (with SCoT and PRM).
+In addition, it exhibits a certain degree of performance decline (3.5\%) in general tasks requiring common sense capabilities, which may be attributed to the model's originally weaker CoT reasoning ability.
+In Figure~\ref{fig:g1}, we compare AtomThink with the state-of-the-art open-source inference strategy, g1\footnote{https://github.com/bklieger-groq/g1}, which employs dynamic prompting to make model focus on single step reflection.
 In GPT-4o, direct application of g1 for multi-turn reasoning yields a greater improvement over Chain-of-Thought, particularly in numeric and geometric tasks.
 However, due to the reliance on the inherent reasoning capabilities of large-scale language models, its performance significantly degrades on smaller models such as EMOVA-8B and LLaVA-Llama3-8B.
 In contrast, our AtomThink framework consistently enhances the performance of these MLLMs.